ThereseLarsson/MyFinanceApp_3/README.md

 # da401a_assignment_1
 ## About
-Assignment 1 from a cource at bachelor degree education.
+Assignment 1 from a course at bachelor degree education.
 The implemented application provides a financial app where the user can e.g.:
 - add income / outcome consisting of title, date, amount and category from a drop down menu.
 - see a summary over the users total income / outcome amount and total balance.
 - see all income / outcome items in a list